spree/spree/guides/content/integration/overview.md

 Messages are the core of the integrator platform, a single action with a Spree store can result in several discreet messages being produced and consumed.
 Messages can be created in two locations:

 1. Within a Spree store as users complete actions like: customers signing up, completing checkouts, administrators processing orders or uploading new products.
 2. Externally inside other systems, which then transmit those messages to the Integrator for processing.
-For more see ["Pushing Messages"](/integration/push/).
+For more see <%= link_to "Pushing Messages",'push' %>.

 Every messages contains (at least) the following details: